jt14den/better-research-software/episodes/04-code-readability.md

 (venv_spacewalks) $ git push origin main
 ```

-Note, in practice we may have wanted to commit the code and the environment changes together since they are linked changes.
+Note, in practice we may have wanted to commit the code and the environment changes together since they are related.

 ## Use comments to explain functionality